ggradnig/ngrx-run/README.md

 ## Motivation

-`@Effect` is a pattern that handles side effects outside the `action -> reducer -> state` loop.
+With the default `@Effect` decorator pattern in NgRx, side effects live outside the `action -> reducer -> state` loop.

-Using this pattern, reducers are not fully responsible for the business logic.
+As a result, reducers are usually not able to handle the business logic of an application.
 For example, say you wanted to make an HTTP call only if your user is logged-in.
-This business rule must be evaluated in an `@Effect`, where it is both harder to implement and test.
+This business rule must be evaluated in an `@Effect`, where it is both harder to implement and test than in the reducer.
 Reducers can only really deal with synchronous state transitions.
 But if you think about it, why should there be a distinction between handling synchronous and asynchronous state transitions?

 The library makes effects be part of the `action -> reducer -> state` loop.
 You just return **effects as additional data** together with the new state from your reducer.